Credit market nerves wear on Italy, Spain bonds as Fed hike nears

 Greater preference for safe haven investments has taken its toll on investment grade corporate debt and even lower-rated sovereign debt.

-Italian two-year yields rose 3 basis points to 0.17 percent on Tuesday and Spain's rose by a similar amount to 0.14 percent.
+Italian two-year yields rose 3 basis points to 0.17 percent on Tuesday and Spain's rose 2 bps to 0.13 percent.
 Both edged away from German equivalents which were up slightly at -0.32 percent.

 The gap between the peripheral bonds and Europe's benchmark is the widest it has been since July 10.